 Upgrade Your Virtual Team Building Activities with Lifesize

 If you want to take your virtual team-building games and activities to the next level, Lifesize is equipped to help you host high quality and immersive video conferencing experiences.
-The lifelike video quality and superior audio lets your team members clearly see and hear one another to connect on a deeper level.
+The lifelike video quality and superior audio lets your team members clearly see and hear one another to connect on a deeper level and and even use screen-sharing when needed.
 Lifesize also integrates with popular calendar and scheduling tools and chat apps so you have a seamless experience across all your collaboration tools.
-To really add some fun to your team-building activities, try using Lifesize whiteboard sharing to capture content from a standard whiteboard in real time and present a clear digital image to everyone on the call.
+To really add some fun to your team-building activities, try using Lifesize whiteboard sharing to capture content from a standard whiteboard in real-time and present a clear digital image to everyone on the video call.

 About the author: Kevin Payne is a content marketing consultant that helps software companies build marketing funnels and implement content marketing campaigns to increase their inbound leads.